awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 To add MFA for IAM users, see [Using multi\-factor authentication \(MFA\) in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) in the *IAM User Guide*\.

+We are offering a free MFA security key to eligible customers\.
+[See if you quality, and order your free key](https://console.aws.amazon.com/securityhub/home/?region=us-east-1#/free-mfa-security-key/faq/)\.

 ## \[IAM\.6\] Hardware MFA should be enabled for the root user<a name="fsbp-iam-6"></a>

 **Category:** Protect > Secure access management